 This Ground Beef Ramen recipe is a quick and easy stir fry dinner recipe full of Asian flavor!
 Made with instant ramen noodles, ground beef, mushrooms and cabbage.
 Great for busy weeknights because it only takes about 30 minutes and is filling and satisfying.

 Take-out inspired flavor - We love getting Chinese take-out because it’s quick and easy, but making a healthier option at home is an even better idea.
 Our whole family loves this Ground Beef Ramen recipe and I feel better serving it because it’s lower in sodium and fat than most take out dishes.

 30 minute meal - Ground beef ramen is a recipe that fits in perfectly around here on busy weeknights because this flavor bomb cooks up in about 30 minutes and in one pot!
 It’s a quick ramen noodle recipe!

 Versatile - There are lots of variation options for this ground beef ramen noodle recipe if you want to try some different options!
 It’s a great way to use up some leftover veggies you might have in the fridge.
 It’s easy to add onion, bell peppers, broccoli, carrots, corn or peas to this delicious stir fry ramen.

-Oil – This recipe call for a mild flavored oil and sesame oil.
-Too much sesame oil can overpower a dish, so it’s a good idea to use both.
-You can use only a mild oil like vegetable or canola, but you’ll lose some depth of flavor.
+Oil - This recipe calls for a mild flavored oil and sesame oil.
+Too much sesame oil can overpower a dish, so it's a good idea to use both.
+You can use only a mild oil like vegetable or canola, but you'll lose some depth of flavor.